WITI (TV): News operation

-As of January 2021, WITI currently broadcasts 66 1/2 hours of locally produced newscasts each week (with 11 1/2 hours each weekday, four hours on Saturdays and five hours on Sundays, and five hours of Real Milwaukee on each weekday; this does not count 90 minutes of news replays in overnights); in regards to the number of hours devoted to news programming, it is the highest newscast output among Milwaukee's broadcast television stations, and in the state of Wisconsin overall.
+As of April 2026 WITI currently broadcasts 66 1/2 hours of locally produced newscasts each week (with 11 1/2 hours each weekday, four hours on Saturdays and five hours on Sundays, and five hours of Real Milwaukee on each weekday; this does not count 90 minutes of news replays in overnights); in regards to the number of hours devoted to news programming, it is the highest newscast output among Milwaukee's broadcast television stations, and in the state of Wisconsin overall.
 In addition, the station produces the Fox 6 Blitz, a Green Bay Packers wrap-up program that airs Sundays during the NFL season at 10:35 p.m. and also serves as a post-game show following Milwaukee Brewers Fox broadcasts.
-During late-running coverage of Fox College Football (when the network carries West Coast games) and other late sporting events, the 10 p.m. newscast runs first through Fox 6's local presence on Fox Television Stations's Fox Local app, then airs on WITI after game completion.
+During late-running coverage of Fox College Football (when the network carries West Coast games) and other late sporting events, the 10 p.m. newscast runs first through Fox 6's local presence on Fox Television Stations's FoxLocal app, then airs on WITI after game completion.

+The station has also experimented over the years with extended news coverage outside its scheduled hours through their website and WITI-DT2 when available, and with the transition of its mobile and digital media player apps from an individual station app to Fox Television Station's FoxLocal platform in 2024, now also produces additional live news content daily on FoxLocal, which also allows newscasts to air even if the over-the-air signal is carrying network programming.
+This includes the noontime Wisconsin Weather Experts program devoted exclusively to weather discussion, along with Wisconsin Live Desk, which carries local and LiveNOW from Fox news programming while the regular channel airs syndicated programming, and other digital-only programs such as podcasts and 1st and North, a football-related show where sports anchors from the for Fox-owned stations throughout the NFC North discuss both the division and the NFL.
+FoxLocal Milwaukee also simulcasts on several FAST platforms, including YouTube.